How Social Are Dachshunds?

 Moreover, it is wise to introduce doxies to kids while they are young.
 This allows your doxie to get used to your kids and be familiar with them as they grow up.

 More importantly, make sure you teach your kids how to properly take care of your dachshund.
 While doxies are friendly, they may become aggressive when they sense danger.
-Growling, barking, or biting can be a natural response.
+Growling, barking, and biting can be natural responses.